 2. VetriScience Senior 27+ Active Health Chews

 These daily chews offer a blend of vitamins, minerals, and fatty acids tailored for senior dogs.
-The chewable tablets have a flavor designed to appeal to most dogs and can fit into a variety of feeding routines.
-They're formulated to help support heart, brain, immune, skin, and joint health for older pets.
+The chewable tablets are designed to be flavorful and can be used in various feeding routines.
+They’re formulated to support heart, brain, immune, skin, and joint health in older pets.

 What We Like: